RX-M/web-public/course-pages/cloud-native/cloud-native-storage-survey.md

 <!-- Cloud Native Storage Survey-->

-Cloud Native Storage survey is an extensive two day course covering a plethora of cloud native storage solutions, including Cassandra, Hazelcast, Kafka, MongoDB, Redis, and Vitess (all open source, naturally).
+Cloud Native Storage Survey is an extensive two day course covering a plethora of cloud native storage solutions, including Cassandra, Hazelcast, Kafka, MongoDB, Redis, and Vitess (all open source, naturally).
 By providing a survey of these options, participants will be enabled to help choose the solution(s) which best suit their organization or organizational unit's needs.
-By providing a vendor neutral overview, this course offers an understanding of the advantages and disadvantages of each, regardless of whether the final decision by group is to seek an on-prem, public cloud, hosted service, or hybrid solution.
+By providing a vendor neutral overview, this course offers an understanding of the advantages and disadvantages of each, regardless of whether the final decision by a group is to seek an on-prem, public cloud, hosted service, or hybrid solution.

 ### Delivery